Rebound (basketball)

 In basketball, a rebound, sometimes colloquially referred to as a board, is a statistic awarded to a player who retrieves the ball after a missed field goal or free throw.

 Rebounds in basketball are a routine part in the game; if a shot is successfully made possession of the ball will change, otherwise the rebound allows the defensive team to take possession.
-Rebounds are also given to a player who tips in a missed shot on his team's offensive end.
+Rebounds are also given to a player who tips in a missed shot on their team's offensive end.
 A rebound can be grabbed by either an offensive player or a defensive player.